Distillery challenges Revenue over relief on alcohol used for hand sanitiser

 It claims Revenue made a decision to grant it relief on APT and is not entitled to refuse the relief once all requirements for such relief have been met.

-Other distilleries have also provided alcohol-based medical products to hospital during the pandemic, and are not being pursued for excise duties, the company claims.
+Other distilleries have also provided alcohol-based medical products to hospitals during the pandemic, and are not being pursued for excise duties, the company claims.

 As a result, Arderin has sought to have Revenue’s refusal judicially reviewed by the High Court.